davefud/spunky-ui-react/README.md

 $ npm run start
 ```

-While developing, you will probably rely mostly on `npm start`; however, there are additional scripts at your disposal:
+> While developing, you will probably rely mostly on `npm start`
-`

 |script|Description|
 |------------------|-----------|
 |`start`|Runs the script for metadata generation and places it in watch mode and starts the app.|